 You can move money from one IRA to another of the same type via a transfer or rollover.

 A transfer is a direct movement between like IRAs, generally from one financial organization to another, but can occur between like IRAs at the same institution.
-According to the IRS, beginning January 1, 2015, an individual can make only one rollover from an IRA to another (or the same) IRA in any 12-month period, regardless of the number of IRAs he or she owns.
-This means that an eligible IRA distribution received on or after January 1, 2015 and properly rolled over to another IRA will still get tax-free treatment, but subsequent distributions from any of the individual’s IRAs received within one year after that distribution will not get tax-free rollover treatment.
+An individual can make only one rollover from an IRA to another (or the same) IRA in any 12-month period, regardless of the number of IRAs he or she owns.
+This means that an eligible IRA distribution properly rolled over to another IRA, will still get tax-free treatment, but subsequent distributions from any of the individual’s IRAs received within one year after that distribution will not get tax-free rollover treatment.
 The transfers may be for all or any part of an IRA balance.